DavidFW1960/bom-weather-card/info.md

 ## Changes

+Some BOM conditions present in BOM were missing from the card.
+This resulted in some icons not showing at times.

+## Older Changes:

 Added support for new Home Assistant Cast - fixed icons not displaying Merged some French and Russian Language PR's from original repo.

-## Older Changes:

 Added 2 more configuration options for the current text.
 See my example lovelace.yaml example but I have added lines for width and alignment as follows:
 ```